 As long as you cover your core values and priorities, you should be grand.

-Where to display it
+Where to display your value statement

 There’s isn’t a general rule for where to display your value statement, even though the location does indeed matter.
 Instead, it largely depends on who your statement is targeted at and what it’s designed to convey.